da5nsy/ReproducibleResearch/episodes/step3MethodStats.md

 ## Transparent Methodologies and Protocols

-Clarity in your methodology is important, and can offer an insight into how you've reduced bias in your research.
+Clarity in your methodology is important, and can offer an insight into how you have reduced bias in your research.
 Has that methodology come from a different area of the discipline?
 If so, why was it adopted?

 Have you described your protocols in depth?
 Part of being reproducible is explaining your steps in such depth that someone can replicate your work.